LagoLunatic/GCFT/README.md

 * Extract and replace the BTI textures embedded in J3D BDL and BMD models and BMT material tables, and JPC particle archives
 * Import a folder of particle files onto an existing JPC, adding/overwriting all the particles from the folder to the JPC
 * Viewing DOL executable sections, and converting between offsets within the DOL file and RAM addresses in the game's memory
-* Compress and decompress Yaz0 files
+* Compress and decompress Yaz0 and Yay0 files

 It currently cannot create brand new GCMs or JPCs from scratch.